 Japanese workers are known around the world for their unquestionable work ethic and commitment to their jobs.
 This is reflected in how few national holidays there are in the country, with a lot of companies particularly those who operate in the sales industry, not even observing these.

 However, the national holidays that do exist are either unique to Japan or have been adapted significantly from their origin.
-Here are just a few of the most famous holidays in Japan.
+Here are just a few of the most famous holidays and festivals in Japan.